 End-of-Course (EOC) assessments are given to assess a student's mastery of subject-related concepts as outlined in the North Carolina Standard Course of Study.
 Students are tested in four subject areas: English II, NC Math 1, NC Math 3, and Biology.
-Students that score a level 4 or 5 are considered college and career ready.
+Students who score a level 4 or 5 are considered College-and-Career Ready (CCR).

-In 2021-22, 37.6% of CMS students were college and career ready on the state's annual EOC English II assessment, a one percentage point decrease from the prior year.
-On the Math 1 assessment (9-12th grade only), 8.2% of CMS students were college and career ready.
-In Math 3, 37.5% of students were college and career ready, an increase of 5.2 percentage points from the prior year.
-In Biology, 43.2% of students were college and career ready, an increase of 3.9 percentage points from the prior year.
+In 2022-23, 37.6% of CMS students met CCR on the state's annual EOC English II assessment, remaining unchanged from the prior year.
+On the Math 1 assessment (9-12th grade only), 9.4% of CMS students were CCR, an increase of one point two percentage points from the prior year.
+In Math 3, 39.5% of students were CCR, an increase of two percentage points from the prior year.
+In Biology, 44.6% of students were CCR, an increase of one point four percentage points from the prior year.